aemo-io/aemo-io/README.md

 ❌ No more paperwork or transferring dozens of documents.
 Mortgages demystified.

 💞️ We're looking for a technical co-founder to come and work with us to make this mission a reality.

-]
-📫 If you're interested in finding out more, or becoming a part of our journey, you can contact us on hello@aemo.io
+📫 If you're interested in finding out more, or becoming a part of our journey, contact us on hello@aemo.io